vadremix/journee/README.md

 There is a script that can be used to set up pgadmin4:
 `./kubernetes/dev-utilities/pgadmin4/install.sh -p <password>`

 The `-p` flag is optional.
-If not provided, a random password will be generated and printed to the console.
+If not provided, a random password will be generated.

+When the install script finishes, it will print out:
+- username: pgadmin@local.dev
+- password: <password>

+These credentials are for pgadmin4 itself.
+Connection information for each service's database should be set up, but you need to retrieve the password for each.
+For example:
+`kubectl get secret user-management-service-db -o jsonpath=\"{.data.postgres-password}\" | base64 --decode`

 There is no persistence for pgadmin4.
 If the password is lost, run `helm uninstall pgadmin4` and then run the installation script again.
 This will create a new instance of pgadmin4 with a new password.